 Strawberries are great, but strawberries with pear and basil are even better.
 That's what you'll find in the sparkling strawberry rosé recipe.
 It's one you can taste for yourself before mixing up the larger batch and a great way to show off a few homemade ingredients.

-This intriguing mix begins with a strawberry vodka paired with a sweet pear nectar.
-It gets a little sour from lemons and some sweetness from a homemade basil syrup.
-Finish it off with a sparkling Rosé and let the party begin.Continue to 9 of 10 below.
+This intriguing mix pairs a strawberry vodka with sweet pear nectar.
+It gets a hint of sour from lemons and some sweetness from a homemade basil syrup.
+Finish it off with a sparkling rosé and let the party begin.Continue to 9 of 10 below.

 09 of 10

 Add a pop of color to your punch table with the electric green Midori berry bliss recipe.
-It's one that you can make as a single glass, a pitcher for a few people, or a full punch for a crowd.
+You can make it by the single glass, fill a pitcher for a few people, or mix up a full punch for a crowd.
 No matter how much you mix up, it's sure to please.

 As you might suspect, the punch includes Midori, that popular bright green, melon-flavored liqueur.
 That is mixed with vanilla and raspberry vodkas as well as pineapple juice.
-While soda can be used, we really like it with Italy's prosecco.
+While you could use soda, it's best with Italy's Prosecco.

 10 of 10

 This simple recipe uses a pineapple vodka with lemon and orange juices.
-Honey syrup is added to sweeten the mix and Prosecco is the sparkling wine of choice.
+Honey syrup sweetens the mix and Prosecco is the sparkling wine of choice.
 It's invigorating and a perfect pairing for any food you're serving.